 Lenardin Madden, who leads the local studio alm Project, sought to preserve the integrity of the home while giving it a “distinctly contemporary feel”.
 The amount of living space was doubled, and proportions and sight lines were carefully considered.

 Encompassing 2,000 square feet (186 square metres), the two-storey addition consists of a rectilinear base topped with a sculptural volume that cantilevers over the sloped site.
 Once side faces a courtyard with a pool, while other elevations look toward the hilly landscape.

 “With its top floor cantilevered above the hillside and reoriented to capture distant mountain views, the annex footprint remains contained and distinct from the old house,” the architect said.

 The addition contains a pool room, a master suite, another bedroom and bathroom, and a library.
 On the upper floor, the extension is connected to the original home by a concrete “catwalk” that contains the library.

 “On its far end the catwalk meets grade, hence grounding the new structure to the site and linking it to the existing landscape,” said Lenardin Madden.

 The lower walls of the addition are made of exposed, cast-in-place concrete.
 A textured concrete retaining wall was designed to resemble the original home’s tongue-and-groove redwood cladding.
 The upper portion has a steel frame with cement board cladding.

-“The new construction takes cues from the historic house – honouring the Case Study philosophy of economy in which the skin of a building derives from its structure, and of pure materials thoughtfully applied in context,” the architect said.
+“The new construction takes cues from the house – honouring the Case Study philosophy of economy in which the skin of a building derives from its structure, and of pure materials thoughtfully applied in context,” the architect said.

 Inside, the addition features ash panelling, polished concrete floors and contemporary decor.
 Floor-to-ceiling glass offers sweeping views of the hilly terrain.